 Over half the adults covered by the Disability Discrimination Act do not view themselves as disabled.
 The number of teachers who identify as disabled is around 1%, but given the aging nature of the teaching force this is likely to be around 25%.
 School management need to create a staff culture that is welcoming of difference.
-This can be created by giving time-off in the © Disability Equality in Education 2006 - Secondary Duty to Promote Disability Equality school day for disabled colleagues to meet together in a forum.
+This can be created by giving time-off in the school day for disabled colleagues to meet together in a forum.
 Workplace trade unions may also have much to offer.
 A survey listing the full range of impairments and capacities covered by the DDA may be very useful.
 Remember any forums set up should include other groups of staff at the school and be set up on an ongoing basis.
 It is important to brief all staff about the Duty and how management are planning to consult so as to allay fears and misconceptions.